hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * Send back through API Calls to the frontend server the confirmation of the deployment of the workshop along with the student details (Password)

 4﻿.The frontend server get its different tables updated:

+* T﻿he customer tables shows an active status for the participant row.
+The password field has been updated.
+* T﻿he Workshop table gets also updated.
+The capacity field decrement the number of available seats.
+* The student tables gets updated as well by setting the allocated student to active.

+5﻿.The frontend server sends the second email to the particpant providing him with the details to connect to the workshop environment.

+### T﻿he Run Phase:

+F﻿rom the email, the particpant click on the start button. it will open up a browser to the jupyterhub server and directly open up the readme first notebook presenting the workshops flow.

+T﻿he participant will go through the different steps and labs of the workshop connecting to the necessary endpoints and leveraging the different kernels available on the jupyterhub server.

+M﻿eanwhile, the frontend server will perform regular checks on time passed.